• Sell Your Mineral Rights

 The location also dictates the royalty percentage.
 For example, in Texas, the standard royalty is 25% but, it's common to see royalties range from 12.5% to about 16% in other areas - especially in older leases.

-2. Producing vs. Non-Producing Mineral Rights
+Producing vs. Non-Producing

 Producing Mineral Rights Value

 Producing minerals are mineral rights with an active oil or gas well that is producing economically viable quantities of oil or gas.
 Royalty interest owners who have producing minerals get monthly (or periodic) royalty checks.
-Producing minerals are typically valued at a multiple of the monthly royalty payment - usually 30 to 60 months.
-The Permian Basin and some other shale plays have been valued higher in the last few years, but some of the hype is dying down now.

 Non-Producing Mineral Rights Value

-Non-producing minerals typically refer to mineral interest in one or more tracts of land that does not have a producing oil or gas well.
+Non-producing minerals typically refer to mineral interest in one or more tracts of land that do not have a producing oil or gas well.
 Because there are no wells, there will be no royalty payments.
-However, that doesn't mean that non-producing mineral rights are devoid of value.
+However, that doesn’t mean that non-producing mineral rights are devoid of value.

 Again, location comes into play.
 Non-producing minerals located in the best shale plays will have more value than non-producing minerals in older oil fields or areas without proven reserves.
 Typically, non-producing minerals are valued based on a multiple of the expected lease bonus.